toextendmylimits/LeetCode/000-binary-search.md

     ```
    </details>
 1. [162.
 Find Peak Element](https://leetcode.com/problems/find-peak-element/)
-   ***Approach 1*** - Linear scan to check whether next element is greater than current element, if so, return index
+   ***Approach 1*** - Linear search to check whether next element is smaller than current element, if so, return index
    In the end, return last index
    <details>